Showing posts with label Issan Dorsey Roshi. Show all posts

 Honestly, her assessment had a ring of truth.
 I am open to listening to accusations from sources who feel they must remain anonymous because they fear for their reputations and personal safety or have obligations to their own sources.
 There are legitimate reasons.
 But the fact that these people will not, or cannot, publicly verify what they’ve heard or witnessed means that the information will always be hearsay.

 I wanted to defend myself from attacking a person’s character without any factual basis.
 Were there legitimate reasons to rely on innuendo, rumor, or even whispers and use them to make a judgment and take action?
-This led me to examine a whole category of complaints I called “privileged:” class, gender, race, religious tradition, or even taboo placed them outside criticism or even discussion.
+This led me to examine a whole category of complaints I called “privileged”: class, gender, race, religious tradition, or even taboo placed them outside criticism or even discussion.

 One of my examples, a case study, was the defrocking of *Cardinal Theodore McCarrick in 2019.
 There had been, of course, rumors and speculation about his conduct for years.
 For the community of disaffected gay Catholic men looking for proof of the hypocrisy that had caused so much pain, we found secretly recorded conversations at McCarrick’s New Jersey beach house that left no doubt that they were gay sex parties.
 This evidence was circulated on the internet in the early 2000s.
 “Uncle Teddy’s” canonical trial would be in 2019.

 Would the world be a better place if Cardinal McCarrick’s hypocrisy had been exposed during his influential tenure as Archbishop of Washington?
 How many young men and priests might have been spared sexual and emotional abuse?
-We cannot say, but I will say truth is always the best choice.
+We cannot say, but I will say that truth is always the best choice.
 I argue that sometimes, the only way to get to the truth is through examination of gossip, rumor, and hearsay.
-Not only was this evidence admissible, it was necessary.
+Not only was this evidence admissible, but it was also necessary.
 I used Agatha Christie’s Miss Marple in my closing argument about the legitimacy of gossip in the search for who done it.
 She set the Aristotelian methodology of English mystery writing on its ear.

 _______________